PelionIoT/mbl-docs/Docs/install_mbl_on_device/writing/pico/pico_hardware.md

 # PICO-PI baseboard with the PICO-IMX7D SoM

+There are two processes for writing to the PICO-PI:

+* Writing the first image.
+* Writing subsequent images.

+# Writing the first image

 ## Setup

 <span class="notes">This assumes you have already assembled your baseboard and SoM.
 These first-time instructions are distilled from [information from TechNexion](https://www.technexion.com/support/knowledgebase/loading-bootable-software-images-onto-the-emmc-of-picosom-on-pico-pi/).
 These instructions can also be used to recover the board if it cannot boot into u-boot.</span>